pas-csc/website/_pages/about-us.md

 We have one general meeting per month, usually on the first Monday from 7:00–9:00 p.m.
 In addition to the monthly meetings, we have occasional smaller group meetings to work on various collaborative projects and campaigns.
 You can usually find the date and location of our next meeting on our [Facebook event feed](https://www.facebook.com/pg/pasadenacsc/events/) (regardless of whether or not you use Facebook!)

-## Additional resources
-- The [National Complete Streets Coalition](https://smartgrowthamerica.org/program/national-complete-streets-coalition/) has tons of resources to dig deeper.
-- The [Vision Zero Network](http://visionzeronetwork.org) works toward a world with zero traffic fatalities.
-- [Next City](https://nextcity.org) and [Strong Towns](https://www.strongtowns.org) are great resources to learn about urban planning, transit, and placemaking innovations in cities and towns all over the world.

 {% include mailchimp.html %}